janhq/jan/docs/docs/specs/architecture.md

 ## Modules

 Modules are low level, system services.
-It is similar to OS kernel modules, in that modules provide abstractions to functionality like the filesystem, device system, databases, AI inference engines, etc.
+It is similar to OS kernel modules, in that `modules` provide abstractions to device level, basic functionality like the filesystem, device system, databases, AI inference engines, etc.

 ## Pluggable Modules